 Content Assessment Weighting

 Component 1: Controlled assessment

-Devised In response to a stimulus, students
+Devised Performance In response to a stimulus, students either:

-Performance either:

 • present a group performance;

-Or Total, 250/

 Or Total: 25%

 • give a design presentation.

 All students submit a student log.

-Teachers submit a recording of

-every student's performance/
+Teachers submit a recording of every student's performance/ presentation.

-presentation.

-1

-Teachers mark the tasks, and we

-moderate the results
+Teachers mark the tasks, and we moderate the results

 Component 2: Controlled assessment

-Scripted Using a play script, students either:
+Scripted Performance Using a play script, students either:

-Performance

 • present a group performance;

 Or Total: 35%

 • give a design presentation.

-give a design presentation.

-Teachers mark the tasks, and one

-of our visiting moderators
+Teachers mark the tasks, and one of our visiting moderators

 moderates the results.

 Component 3: External written examination

 Knowledge and

 Understanding 1 hour 30 mins

 of Drama

 Students answer three questions Total: 40%

 using one set text.

 Open book (Philadelphia, Here I

 Come!)

-WHAT IS EXPECTED OF A STUDENT?
 Students are expected to;